Particl-Community/academy/intro/intro_general_functions.rst

 - Two-party escrow contracts are mandatory for all marketplace transactions.
 - You can check the status and progress of any escrow transaction at any time on Particl Desktop.

-In-depth details can be found at :ref:`Two-Party Escrow`.
+In-depth details can be found at :ref:`Two-Party Escrow Explained`.

 Marketplace Moderations
 ~~~~~~~~~~~~~~~~~~~~~~~